Vermilion County, Illinois: History

 The area's first settlement was made in 1819 near these saline springs, by the Treat, Beckwith, and Whitcomb.
 James Butler, from Ohio, followed in 1820 and settled in the Catlin area; within a few years, the settlement grew to encompass several families and became known as "Butler's Point".
 In the southern part of the county, Henry Johnson built a cabin west of present-day Georgetown; this area was known as "Johnson's Point".
 The southern portion of the county was soon filled with small settlements.
-Most settlers in Vermilion County came from the American South, who had left because of their opposition to slavery.
+Most settlers in Vermilion County came from Kentucky, East Tennessee, Virginia, and Western North Carolina, and those settlers left the South as they were opposed to slavery.

 Some of the early settlers were of the Religious Society of Friends, or Quakers.
 They founded the settlement of Vermilion Grove in the south part of the county, one of the county's first settlements and the site of the county's second public school.

 The county has strong ties to Abraham Lincoln, who practiced law in Danville from 1841 to 1859 with Ward Hill Lamon; Lamon later served as Lincoln's bodyguard.
 Lincoln spoke in Danville during his 1858 campaign for a seat in the US Senate.
 Lincoln gave the speech in his stocking feet from the balcony of Dr. William Fithian, a prominent local physician.
 The Fithian home is now listed on the National Register of Historic Places and serves as the Vermilion County Museum; visitors can see Lincoln memorabilia including a bed in which Lincoln slept.

 The various stages in the evolution of Vermilion County are shown below.